-(2): Since the Background Noise Level recorded during the Lunch Hour of Construction Site (i.e. 12:00-13:00) on the same day of impact noise monitoring was considered more appropriate for compliance checking for Noise Action and Limit Level than the baseline noise level obtained during the baseline review in July 2013.
-The measurement of Background Noise Level at M3 was then commenced from 9 September 2013 to provide a referencing value for compliance checking for Noise Action and Limit Level.
+(2): The background Noise Level was recorded during the Lunch Hour of Construction Site (i.e. 12:00-13:00) and to be used as the referencing value for compliance checking for Noise Action and Limit Level.

 4. COMPARISON OF EM&A RESULTS WITH EIA PREDICTIONS